 PhD Projects and Supervisors

-Some representative PhD projects at the IMPRS for Astronomy and Astrophysics.
-Mention in your motivation letter, which projects attract you most, and how you could contribute.
+PhD projects at the IMPRS for Astronomy and Astrophysics are listed here.
+Mention in your application, which projects attract you most, and how you could contribute.
 We encourage you to contact the PIs of the projects for any questions or suggestions.

 If a supervisor is not faculty of of the U of Cologne or Bonn, you normally need a faculty member as co-supervisor.